tarides/training-oxcaml/slides/01_local_1.md

   - Loop bodies
   - Lazy expressions
   - Module level bindings
-* Inference decides where to allocate, defaults to the stack
+* Inference decides how to allocate, defaults to the stack
-* Regions nest and are wider than scopes
+* Regions can nest and are wider than scopes
   ```ocaml
   let f () =
     let foo =